alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-purity-lets-you-assume-about-a-method.md

 In practice, we rely on names, types, documentation, conventions, and tooling to tell us what kind of behavior we are dealing with.

-This post is about one contract that is often absent from the signature in C#: whether a method call is value-like or interaction-like.
+This post is about one contract that is often absent from the signature: whether a method call is value-like or interaction-like.

+The examples use C#-style syntax because that is the code I usually write.
+The point applies more broadly to mainstream imperative and object-oriented languages where effects are ordinary and purity is usually a convention rather than a checked language feature.

 The thesis is: